bekk/bekk-christmas/post/kotlin/wip-some-fancy-title-with-the-word-reified-in-it.md

 Here we're observing how type erasure and [bounded/unbounded type substitution](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html) have been applied by the compiler.
 Our `simpleGenericFunctionWithoutBound`-function has had its generic type parameter replaced by `Object`.
 Similarly in `simpleGenericFunctionWithBound` it has been replaced by `ExtendableClass`, which we defined as the upper limit for our generic type parameter.

 As a result of this substitution, there is no way for the JVM runtime to derive any information about the concrete type of the supplied argument when these functions are being invoked.
+We can invoke the generic functions with arguments of any type adhering to the bounds, but type information will ultimately be lost on the way.
 Put in another way, generic function type parameters are by-default defined as *non-reifiable*.

 \* *The IntelliJ IDE comes with a handy tool for inspecting kotlin bytecode and its decompiled Java counterpart.
 This can be found under "Tools > Kotlin > Show Kotlin Bytecode".*